mongodb/leafygreen-ui/packages/hooks/README.md

 If your `onPoll` handler returns a `Promise` it will wait for the Promise to resolve or reject before scheduling the next interval.

+This hooks also makes use of the [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API).
+If the page is `hidden` then polling will stop.
+When a page becomes `visible` again then polling will resume.

 ### Example

 ```js